Skip to main content

 What the UI does

-The Protect tab shows the current scope set for this resource server.
-Three default scopes are seeded on registration:
+The Scopes tab shows the current access-label set for this application.
+Starter scopes are seeded on registration:

-You can Add custom scopes, Edit display names and descriptions, or Delete scopes that aren't used.
+You can create custom labels from a popover and delete unused labels through an impact preview.
 Scope IDs (the strings) are immutable once created — to "rename" a scope, create a new one and migrate mappings.

 Naming convention